simul/Teleport/docs/protocol/data_transfer.rst

 The Secure Reliable Transfer (SRT) protocol is used for sending network packets.
 This is an open source protocol that provides a wrapper around UDP and allows for the retransmission of lost packets.
 It has low overhead compared with TCP and deals with point 1 above.
+For the Simul fork of SRT, see here: https://github.com/simul/srt.
-For more information on SRT, see here: https://www.haivision.com/resources/streaming-video-definitions/srt/
+For more information on SRT, see here: https://www.haivision.com/resources/streaming-video-definitions/srt/.
+Note: Teleport is currently using the master branch of the SRT fork.

 Elastic Frame Protocol
 ^^^^^^^^^^^^^^^^^^^^^^
 The Teleport Protocol uses the Elastic Frame Protocol (EFP) to maximize streaming reliability.
 This is an open source protocol that is independent of the underlying transport protocol.
-It groups network packets together into large chunks of data called superframes.
+It groups network packets together into large chunks of data called **SuperFrames**.
-The EFP library provides functionality for sending and receiving superframes.
+The EFP library provides functionality for sending and receiving **SuperFrames**.
 EFP adds its own header to each network packet.
-The header contains information such as the superframe ID and the transmission timestamp.
+The header contains information such as the **SuperFrame** ID and the transmission timestamp.
-This information allows the EFP receiver to reassemble the superframe on the client and deal with points 2 and 3.
+This information allows the **EFP Receiver** to reassemble the **SuperFrame** on the client and deal with points 2 and 3.
 When a payload is deemed to be corrupted, it is discarded and the client may request it to be sent again.
 How the client does this is dependant on the type of stream.
 See the documentation on each stream type for more information on this.
 For EFP documentation, code examples and the source, see the Simul fork here: https://github.com/simul/efp.
-Note: Teleport is currently using the master branch of the Simul fork of EFP and SRT.
+Note: Teleport is currently using the master branch of the EFP fork.

 EFP Frame Types and SuperFrames
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 EFP adds four different types of headers of varying size to each network packet.
-The types used depend on the total size of the payload and the **MTU** size.
+The types used depend on the total size of the payload and the **Maximum Transmission Unit** (**MTU**) size.
-Each payload will have either have one packet with a **ElasticFrameType1** header or multiple packets with **ElasticFrameType2** headers.
+Each payload will either have one packet with a **ElasticFrameType1** header or multiple packets with **ElasticFrameType2** headers.
-Both of these headers contain a uint64 member called hPTS (Presentation timestamp).
+Both of these headers contain a uint64 member called hPTS (Presentation Timestamp).
 This is unused by EFP but used by Teleport to store the **stream-payload-id**, a unique identifier for a payload.
 All **ElasticFrameType** headers contain a uint8 member named hStreamID.
 This uniquely identifies the stream the packet belongs to.
 This allows for payloads from different streams to be sent to a client in parallel.
 EFP header types 1, 2 and 3 are currently only used but types 0 and 4 may be used in future versions.
-For a detailed breakdown and explanation about the different kinds of **ElasticFrameType** headers, see here: https://edgeware-my.sharepoint.com/:p:/g/personal/anders_cedronius_edgeware_tv/ERnSit7j6udBsZOqkQcMLrQBpKmnfdApG3lehRk4zE-qgQ?rtime=swkDU08M2kg
+For a detailed breakdown and explanation about the different kinds of **ElasticFrameType** headers, see here: https://edgeware-my.sharepoint.com/:p:/g/personal/anders_cedronius_edgeware_tv/ERnSit7j6udBsZOqkQcMLrQBpKmnfdApG3lehRk4zE-qgQ?rtime=swkDU08M2kg.

-**ElasticFrameType1**
+An **ElasticFrameType1** is of the form:

 +-----------------------+-------------------+---------------------------+
 |          bytes        |        type       |    description            |